Resident Assistant Selection

 - Information Sessions

 - Remuneration for the in-person RA position equates to the total cost of room at Swarthmore College.
-For the 2020-2021 year, this amount was $8,397.
 In-person RAs spend, on average, 15-20 per week being available to their residents and performing the duties and responsibilities described in the resident assistant job description.
-Remote RAs were implemented in the 2020-2021 academic year due to the College's adoption of a cohort model.
-The stipend for remote RAs was $4,272 (7-8 hours of work, on average, per week) for the 2020-2021 year.
-Candidates will be notified of this amount, once the college has set the room rate for 2021-2022.
-RAs receive the entire RA stipend through the student payroll system, and will be paid one-half of the total remuneration each semester.
+Candidates will be notified of this amount, once the college has set the room rate for 2023-2024.
+RAs receive the entire RA stipend through the student payroll system.

 - Please note that the compensation received for work as a Resident Assistant is considered taxable income by the Internal Revenue Service (IRS).
 RAs will need to inquire with Human Resources with any questions regarding how their compensation may be taxes.